Clinicians:

 His therapeutic approach is grounded in psychodynamic principles, exploring the deeper emotions, experiences, and unconscious patterns that shape one’s life.
 He values relational work, drawing from humanistic and existential perspectives to foster genuine connections.
 Whether guiding adolescents through the transition to adulthood or helping couples strengthen their relationships, his goal is to create a safe and meaningful space for growth and self-discovery.

-Shalom Porges - MHC
+Shlomo Porges - MHC

 Shlomo has always been deeply passionate about psychology, dedicating countless hours to exploring various therapeutic approaches, particularly ACT (Acceptance and Commitment Therapy), mindfulness, and parts work.
 His innate ability to connect with others and offer thoughtful guidance was evident even in his previous career, where colleagues and friends often sought his insight and advice.